Chinese regulator halts Huya-Douyu game-streaming merger - News Break

 Authorities have stepped up oversight of some of China’s largest technology firms over concerns of monopolistic behavior and unchecked growth, as well as how companies are collecting and using data from their millions of users.

-Also Saturday, China's cyber-regulator issued draft measures that said companies holding personal information of over a million users must apply for cybersecurity approval if they plan to list abroad.
+Also Saturday, China's cyber-regulator said companies holding personal information of over a million users must apply for cybersecurity approval if they plan to list abroad.
 The Cyberspace Administration of China said in a statement that the review and approval is necessary because of risks that the data could be “affected, controlled, and maliciously exploited by foreign governments."

 It also said there's a risk of important data being illegally used or transferred out of the country.